ai-naymul/mesaRL/README.md

 ## Example

-Here's a simplified example of how to run a simulation using the integrated environment:
+There is a example in the example folder name run_simulations.py.
+You can check that out as a example of this implementation.

 This example demonstrates the basic workflow of integrating Mesa with OpenAI Gym, highlighting the ease of combining agent-based modeling with reinforcement learning to explore complex adaptive systems.